-Each Freedom Flash Cache appliance in the network benefits from data seen by all other Freedom appliances, ensuring even greater capacity reduction, guaranteeing all data in the cloud is unique, and driving down cloud storage and network capacity (and cost) consumed by the enterprise.
+Each Freedom Filer appliance in the network benefits from data seen by all other Freedom appliances, ensuring even greater capacity reduction, guaranteeing all data in the cloud is unique, and driving down cloud storage and network capacity (and cost) consumed by the enterprise.

 Deduplication works by taking advantage of redundancy across files and creating metadata cross references.
 The Panzura DCFS also compresses file data as it’s created, taking advantage of redundancy within files and making the individual file smaller.
 Here’s how it works: